|

 brings new skills, knowledge and abilities, and so Gay Men's Health

+is constantly evolving.
 There is also a huge range of different functions which volunteers

 fulfil, and often these involve dealing with very real and gritty